 Now, contrast that leader with someone who speaks almost exclusively in terms of “I” and “they,” in which he is glorified and “they” are demeaned and insulted.
 While he is anxious to point out problems, he rarely suggests a solution, and if he does, it is vague and pitted with hostile language.
 His past actions make it clear that while he is adept at elevating or protecting his own position, he has little interest in helping others.

 Purely on a cultural basis, what would the effects be of these two different leadership styles?
 And here’s what I mean by “cultural basis”: An organization’s values, behaviors, and traditions as they pertain to realizing an overall vision and mission.

-Regardless of the plan of action (or lack thereof) a leader shapes how followers will act, perform, behave, communicate, and interact with one another.
-Yes, leadership is about making hard decisions and taking risks, but how those decisions are made and the reasons for taking risks communicate to followers the kind of world they work and live in.
+Regardless of the plan of action (or lack thereof) a leader shapes how others will act, perform, behave, communicate, and interact with one another.
+Yes, leadership is about making hard decisions and taking risks, but how those decisions are made and the reasons for taking risks communicate to others the kind of world they work and live in.